Welcome to The Meads Medical Practice website

 CQC Quality Report

-The Meads Medical Practice is disappointed at the decision by the Care Quality Commission to rate the practice as "Requires Improvement" following a practice inspection in October 2017.
+The Meads Medical Practice is pleased to confirm that the Care Quality Commission rated the practice as "Good" following a practice inspection in March 2018.

 The CQC inspection report highlighted many areas where the surgery was delivering a good service, which reflects the commitment of all practice staff to high quality patient care.
 It also recognises our efforts to help patients access the right care in the right place within the urgent care system and provide continuity of care for those with long term conditions.
 We were also very pleased to see that our efforts to be innovative and supportive to both our patients and staff were reflected.

-We are confident that any future CQC inspection will reflect the high standards to which we aspire.
+We are confident that future CQC inspections will continue to reflect the high standards to which we aspire.